nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 So a game is a much more engaging way to touch base with one's own consciousness.
 Fortunately, our time allows us to do so.
 I can't speak for the future, but in the past centuries, people couldn't make books as video games.
 I can't say if this will radically change things.
 Let's see.

-### Making a game: The wise whispers of the trees
+### Making a game: Wise whispers of the trees

 Jane and I, along with Dawn, have decided to create an RPG game in 2D using Godot.
 F joined the crew in December 2024.

-The name of the game is: The wise whispers of the trees - (樹木的智慧低語 in Chinese, and 樹木の知恵の低語 in Japanese).
+The name of the game is: Wise whispers of the trees - (樹木的智慧低語 in Chinese, and 樹木の知恵の低語 in Japanese).

 And we are the - c本y crew - (pronounced K crew).